JiachenRen/waifu-classifier/README.md

 ## Data Collection

-A scraper has been made to collect waifu metadata from [mywaifulist.moe](https://mywaifulist.moe).
+We made a dedicated scraper to collect data from [mywaifulist.moe](https://mywaifulist.moe).
-Here is the [repo](https://github.com/JiachenRen/get_waifu) containing the code for the scraper, and the collected metade code for the scraper, and the collected data.
+Here is the [repo](get_waifu) containing the code for the scraper and the collected data.